 Kodak Alaris was more than satisfied with the template and the materials that Optimum delivered and the Skill the Trainer courses also received positive feedback: “Comments were that the sessions were well done, well coordinated and the information was delivered very professionally,” noted Calabrese.

 Although Kodak Alaris’ headquarters are in the UK, the AX 2012 implementation was being driven from its base in Rochester, New York, so Optimum employed its proven offshore service model.
 Consultants travelled over to the US to undertake knowledge transfer sessions, verification of the planning and design and to deliver the Skill the Trainer courses.

 Development of the detailed training template and the documentation was handled from Optimum’s London offices by the same consultants who adapted their working hours to fit with the New York time zone.
 “We had absolutely no reservations about using Optimum’s offshore model because we’re a global firm that likes to utilise global expertise,” Calabrese said.

-Calabrese acknowledged: “Schedules slip with major projects so it’s very hard to find the perfect time to plan and deliver end user training but Optimum definitely held up their end of the deal and better than we did.”
+Calabrese acknowledged: “Schedules slip with major projects so it’s very hard to find the perfect time to plan and deliver end-user training but Optimum definitely held up their end of the deal better than we did.”

 Reflecting on the success of the collaboration, Calabrese said: “Optimum’s biggest asset was their consultants came in completely ERP and specifically AX literate so we saved a lot of time there.
 Actually having the knowledge that’s promised was very refreshing.”